dmd-program/dmd-100/topics/twine-tutorial-getting-started.md

 # Twine tutorial: Getting started with Twine

-In this tutorial, you will be guided through the steps to create a simple hyptertext Twine story.
+In this tutorial, you will be guided through the steps to create a simple hypertext Twine story.

 ## Creating linked passages